You are here

-Damage caused by pine seed bugs
+Damage caused by Western conifer seed bugs

 The pine seed bug is a typical accidental invader, similar to the better known attic flies, Asian lady beetle and boxelder bug.
 The adults wander into houses by mistake in the fall of the year.
 They are attracted to the exposed south sides of houses where they bask in the warmth of the late summer sunlight.
 After sunset, they crawl into wall voids and attics through cracks and gaps in the siding, foundation and eaves, or around windows.
 Like other invaders, they do not bite, sting, feed, carry diseases or otherwise cause harm to people, pets, the house or its contents.
 They cannot reproduce inside the house, as egg laying and development are restricted to the host plants during the summer months.

-Management of pine seed bugs
+Management of Western conifer seed bugs

 Control is the same as for other accidental invaders.
 Seal cracks and gaps to prevent entry.
 Pine seed bugs already indoors need only be picked or swept up and discarded as they appear.
 Spraying the house in winter or spring is of little benefit.